cortexapps/solutions/tools/troubleshoot/customer-instructions.md

 ## Instructions for Troubleshooting Cortex On Premise

-If you have issues with your Cortex On Premise instance, including a Support Bundle when you initially open a ticket will greatly increase the time to resolution.
+If you have issues with your Cortex On Premise instance, including a Support Bundle when you initially open a ticket will greatly decrease the time to resolution.

 This document covers how you can generate one.